Beside the Mountain

 Mango chunks in a vitamix ready to be blended.

-Place the chunks of peeled mango into the blender container, secure the lid, and blend until very smooth.
+2. Place the chunks of peeled mango into the blender container (or food processor), secure the lid, and blend until very smooth.
 You may need to stop and scrape down the sides.

 Strawberry Sliced in a silicone popsicle mold.

-If you are using strawberries add the sliced strawberries to the popsicle mold.
+3. If you are using strawberries add the sliced strawberries to the popsicle mold.
+With my mold this is when I add the sticks.

 Silicone popsicle mold filled with mango puree.

-Evenly distribute the mango puree in the popsicle molds.
-Add the popsicle sticks if you haven't yet.
-Place the popsicles into the freezer for at least 4 hours.
+4. Evenly distribute the mango puree in the popsicle molds.
+Place the lip on top and put the popsicles into the freezer for at least 4 hours.

 • In the freezer, liquids expand.
-Leave ¼ inch at the top of your popsicle mold for this natural expansion.
+Leave a tiny space at the top of your popsicle mold for this natural expansion.

 • Taste the puree mix before freezing and add honey if you desire sweeter popsicles!
-Keep in mind when food freezes it tastes less intense and less sweet.
+Keep in mind that when food freezes, it tastes less intense and less sweet.

 • Make popsicles the day before serving for the best fully frozen results.